ML-Fundamentals - Bias Variance Tradeoff

 Out of Sample Error

-The out of sample error is the the expected value of the test error, which can be estimated with unseen validation data with:
+The out of sample error is the expected error on new unseen data.

 Implement the function to numerically calculate the out of sample error with the mean squared error as loss function.